 I am licensed in Nebraska with 26 years of professional work experience.
 I have experience in helping clients with stress and anxiety, family conflicts, trauma and abuse, & motivation, self esteem, and confidence.
 I work with my clients to create an open and safe environment where thoughts and feelings can be shared without fear of judgment.
 Taking the first step to seeking a more fulfilling and happier life takes courage.
 I am here to support you in that process.

-I am licensed in Maryland and Nebraska with 13 years of professional work experience.
-I am a former counseling intern site-supervisor and CE course provider having taught at colleges and universities in multiple states.
-I have experience in helping clients with stress and anxiety, motivation, self esteem, and confidence, & coping with life changes.
-I also have experience working with concentration, memory and focus (neurodivergence).
-I work with my clients to create an open, private, and safe environment where thoughts and feelings can be shared without fear of judgment.
-Taking the first step to seeking a more fulfilling and happier life takes courage.
-I am here to support you in that process.
+I am licensed in Nebraska with 29 years of professional work experience.
+I have experience in helping clients with stress and anxiety, trauma and abuse, motivation, self esteem, and confidence, & bipolar disorder.
+I work with my clients to create an open and safe environment where thoughts and feelings can be shared without fear of judgment.
+It takes courage to seek out a more fulfilling and happier life and to take the first steps towards a change.
+I am here to support & empower you in that journey.

 How can a counselor support you?